-Mothe Funeral Homes, a leader in death care serving Southern Louisiana with funeral services and cemeteries, is continuing a pattern of growth and geographic expansion by maintaining the values with which the company was founded over 116 years ago.
+Mothe Funeral Homes, a leader in death care serving Southern Louisiana with funeral services and cemeteries, maintains the values with which the company was founded in 1895.

 Guillaume Mothe began business operations as “G. Mothe & Co., Entrepeneurs de Pompes Funebres et Embaumeurs” in New Orleans, LA providing carriages for all occasions and undertaking services across from the old French Opera House at 817 Rue Toulouse between Bourbon Street and Dauphine Street in the French Quarter.